Why careful valuation matters in this situation

 What typically matters most

-- Different perspectives may legitimately lead to different outputs.
+- Different perspectives can legitimately lead to different outcomes.

 How the work is usually structured